kwang1012/SREGym/scripts/geni-lib/README.md

   - SSH access information
 - Sliver expiration time cannot exceed its parent slice's expiration time

+## Understanding RSpec Files

+RSpec files are used to define the resources and their configurations for a slice.
+We can get them two ways:
+1. We can modify the `generate_rspec.py` script to programmatically define our resources and generate the RSpec file corresponding to our resources.
+2. We can simply go to cloudlab and copy the rspec of a profile we want to use.
+Store the rspec files in the `scripts/geni-lib/rspecs` directory.

 ## Using the GENI Manager

 The `genictl.py` script provides an interactive CLI to manage both slices and slivers.